Blackboard Ultra Course View Faculty Quick Start Guide

 To send a Message, click on the Messages tab.
 This will bring you into the Messages area.
 Click on New Message to create a message.

-For more information, go to the Messages support page .
+For more information, refer to the Messages support page or watch the Messages Tutorial Video.

 Navigate and Set Up the Gradebook